 Central diabetes insipidus is a condition in which you do not have enough antidiuretic hormone.
 Having abnormally low amounts of this hormone makes your kidneys produce too much urine.
 There is a risk that you could become dehydrated unless you drink large amounts of water.

 Antidiuretic hormone is often called ADH for short.
-It is made in an area of your brain known as the hypothalamus, and stored in another part of your brain called the pituitary gland.
+It is made in an area of your brain known as the hypothalamus, and stored in another part of your brain called the posterior pituitary gland.
 When your body needs to save fluids—perhaps when you are in a hot place and have been losing a lot of water through sweating—the pituitary gland releases ADH.
 The hormone travels in your bloodstream to your kidneys.
 It causes them to reduce the volume of urine they produce so that your body saves more water.

 Another type of diabetes insipidus can occur if you have a kidney problem that prevents your kidneys from responding to ADH.
 This condition is known as nephrogenic diabetes insipidus.

 Anything that damages the parts of your brain involved in making or storing ADH can cause central diabetes insipidus.
 This could include: